graphistry/graphistry-cli/docs/testing-an-install.md

 Takes about 5-10min.
 See `Quick Testing` below for an expedited variant.

+Most of the testing and inspection is standard for Docker-based web apps: `docker` commands, health check URLs, and optional manual smoke tests.
+GPU testing and debugging involves additional steps.

-To test your base Docker environment for GPU RAPIDS (but not docker-compose), [see the main docs](../README.md#test-your-environment-setup)
+* To test your base Docker environment for GPU RAPIDS (but not docker-compose), [see the main docs](../README.md#test-your-environment-setup) and the more in-depth GPU testing section below.

-For logs throughout your session, you can run `docker-compose logs -f -t --tail=1` and `docker-compose logs -f -t --tail=1 SOME_SERVICE_NAME` to see the effects of your activities.
+* For logs throughout your session, you can run `docker-compose logs -f -t --tail=1` and `docker-compose logs -f -t --tail=1 SOME_SERVICE_NAME` to see the effects of your activities.
 Modify `custom.env` to increase `GRAPHISTRY_LOG_LEVEL` and `LOG_LEVEL` to `DEBUG` for increased logging, and `/etc/docker/daemon.json` to use log driver `json-file` for local logs.

 NOTE: Below tests use the deprecated 1.0 REST upload API.